-The climate in Veneto ranges significantly from Adriatic coast to mountainous with the Dolomites to the north.
-The region, however, is protected from the harsher, more northern European climate by the Dolomites, located at the foothills to the Alps.
+Veneto is protected from the harsh northern European climates by the Dolomites.
 The Adriatic also keeps the winters warm and the summers cool, making Veneto one of the most ideal locations for growing many different grape varietals.
-Generally, the climate is warm and temperate in Veneto with an average annual temperature of 60 F and precipitation of 19 inches.

 Modern Veneto is divided into seven provinces, each named after the provincial capital.
 These are Belluno, Padua (Padova in Italian), Rovigo, Treviso, Vicenza, Verona, and Venice (Venezia).
-Each province has a distinctive character and, as we shall see, unique cuisines rich in dishes and local produce – not too mentioned diverse winemaking traditions.
+Each province has a distinctive character, dialects and, as we shall see, unique cuisines rich in dishes and local produce – not too mentioned diverse winemaking traditions.

 The Terroir of Veneto